The PGY-1 Residency Experience at WFH

 - Life insurance

 Our residency program utilizes Pharmacy Online Residency Centralized Application Service (PhORCAS).
 Access the PhORCAS portal.
 In order to apply for the PGY-1 pharmacy residency at WFH, we do not require anything beyond the standard PhORCAS requirements.
-However, as part of the selection process, an on-site interview and presentation will be required.
+As part of the selection process, an interview will be required.
 Finally, incoming residents must be eligible for licensure or already licensed as a pharmacist in the State of Florida.

 Residency Program Director

 Dr. Melissa Holloway earned her Doctor of Pharmacy in 2014 from Belmont University College of Pharmacy in Nashville, TN.
 After receiving her PharmD, she completed a post-doctoral PGY-1 pharmacy residency at West Florida Hospital in June of 2015.
 From there she stayed on as a full-time clinical pharmacist involved in precepting residents.
-After training for several years under the previous Residency Program Director (RPD) Ernie Cyr, she transitioned into the PGY-1 Pharmacy RPD in March 2019.
 In order to actively pursue antimicrobial stewardship activities at WFH, Dr. Holloway became a board-certified infectious diseases pharmacist (BCIDP) and earned MAD-ID (Making a Difference in Infectious Diseases) certification from the Advanced Antimicrobial Stewardship Training Program provided by MAD-ID and the National Foundation for Infectious Diseases (NFID).
 Dr. Holloway has been a prominent member of the Antimicrobial Management Program at WFH and in 2018 she served on HCA’s Clinical Pharmacy Advisory Board.
+After training for several years under the previous Residency Program Director, Ernie Cyr, she became the PGY-1 residency director in March 2019 while continuing to provide patient care as a clinical pharmacist.

-Advanced Clinical Pharmacist and PGY-1 Pharmacy Residency Program Director
+Advanced Clinical Pharmacist / PGY-1 Pharmacy Residency Program Director

 West Florida Hospital